biswa2210/HAND-GESTURE-RECOGNITION/README.md

 ```
 ## Making :point_down:
-The overview of the hand gesture recognition is described in Figure 1.
+I have made this hand gesture recognition using python3.
 First, the hand is detected using the background subtraction method and the result of hand detection is transformed to a binary image.
 Then, the fingers and palm are segmented so as to facilitate the finger recognition.
 Moreover, the fingers are detected and recognized.
 Last, hand gestures are recognized using a simple rule classifier.
+I have installed opencv module for live detection using web camera .I have done this for capturing and reading the images.I have taken in rectangle.I have used gausian blur.
+I have converted the rgb(red green blue) images in hsv(hue saturation value).
+I have used dialusion andd erosion for filtering the images.
+I have used threshold function.
+I have used contours grid for counting the fingers in hand.

 ## Screenshots :point_down:
 <div align="center">